SCENE 01 / FIELD MONITORS

 Calibrated field monitors for Chinese sets and locations

-Field monitor inventory in China is held mostly through Mango Studios, BFA Gear, and Beijing Film Gear on the western Fifth Ring, Shanghai Film Studio Rental and Pacific AV in the Songjiang and Pudong corridors, and Hengdian Gear Rental and Qingdao Wanda Rental Supply for productions running on the Hengdian Ming-Qing backlot or the Qingdao Wanda Studios sound stages.
+Most field monitor stock in China sits with a few rental houses.
+Mango Studios, BFA Gear, and Beijing Film Gear hold it on the western Fifth Ring.
+Shanghai Film Studio Rental and Pacific AV cover the Songjiang and Pudong corridors.
+Hengdian Gear Rental and Qingdao Wanda Rental Supply serve shoots on the Hengdian Ming-Qing backlot or the Qingdao Wanda Studios sound stages.

-Here is how this works in practice.
-We stock the SmallHD 702 Touch, 703 Bolt, Cine 7, and Cine 13 range, Atomos Ninja V and Shogun Connect, TVLogic VFM-058W, F-7H, and LVM-241S, Boland 18 and 24-inch reference panels, and the Sony BVM-HX310 OLED reference for HDR-critical productions delivering to iQiyi, Tencent Video, Youku, and the Mainland streamer pipeline that the NRTA approval chain runs through.
+Our stock covers the SmallHD 702 Touch, 703 Bolt, Cine 7, and Cine 13 range, the Atomos Ninja V and Shogun Connect, and the TVLogic VFM-058W, F-7H, and LVM-241S.
+We also carry Boland 18 and 24-inch reference panels plus the Sony BVM-HX310 OLED reference for HDR-critical shoots.
+These deliver to iQiyi, Tencent Video, Youku, and the Mainland streamer pipeline that the NRTA approval chain runs through.

-The picture on the ground is more specific.
-Director's monitors run from 17-inch SmallHD Cine through 24 and 32-inch TVLogic and Sony reference panels for full video village builds, with Decimator and AJA cross-converters and SDI distribution amps staged for multi-camera setups.
-Beijing winter glare across the hutongs, Tibetan plateau altitude sun-loading at 3,400m, and Gobi Desert and Inner Mongolia exposure push us toward 3,000-nit on-camera screens and sun hoods staged with every order, while controlled interiors at Beijing Film Studios and the Qingdao Wanda stages favour the OLED reference path with show LUTs pre-loaded.
+Director's monitors run from the 17-inch SmallHD Cine up through 24 and 32-inch TVLogic and Sony reference panels for full video village builds.
+For multi-camera setups we stage Decimator and AJA cross-converters with SDI distribution amps.
+Beijing winter glare across the hutongs, Tibetan plateau sun-loading at 3,400m, and Gobi Desert and Inner Mongolia exposure push us toward 3,000-nit on-camera screens, with sun hoods packed in each order.
+Controlled interiors at Beijing Film Studios and the Qingdao Wanda stages favour the OLED reference path with show LUTs pre-loaded.

-Each unit is bench-calibrated at the rental house with professional Klein K10-A and Konica Minolta CA-310 probes against Rec.
+Each unit is bench-calibrated at the rental house.
+Our techs use pro Klein K10-A and Konica Minolta CA-310 probes against Rec.
 709, P3-D65, or Rec.
-2020 PQ targets depending on the camera setup, with the show LUT pre-loaded where the colourist has shipped it through and a signed calibration report attached to the case before it leaves the Beijing or Shanghai warehouse.
+2020 PQ targets, set by the camera build.
+The show LUT goes on where the colourist has shipped it through, and a signed calibration report rides with the case before it leaves the Beijing or Shanghai warehouse.

-A few details matter here.
-Cases move under ATA carnet through Beijing Capital, Shanghai Pudong, and Guangzhou Baiyun cargo with our customs broker handling 17% VAT bond and the China Customs temporary import declaration, and Chinese DITs and video engineers from the BFA-trained and Shanghai Theatre Academy pools handle the on-set integration with the Cooke /i Technology, Preston FI+Z, or cmotion cPRO focus systems and the Teradek Bolt 4K or Vaxis Storm 3000 wireless chain.
+Cases move under ATA carnet through Beijing Capital, Shanghai Pudong, and Guangzhou Baiyun cargo.
+Our customs broker handles the 17% VAT bond and the China Customs short-term import declaration.
+Chinese DITs and video engineers from the BFA-trained and Shanghai Theatre Academy pools run the on-set integration.
+They tie in with the Cooke /i Technology, Preston FI+Z, or cmotion cPRO focus systems and the Teradek Bolt 4K or Vaxis Storm 3000 wireless chain.

-The breakdown looks like this.
-Spare batteries, V-mount and Gold-mount, BNC and SDI patch panels, SMPTE-rated fibre runs for long throws across Beijing Film Studios sound stages and the Qingdao Wanda backlot, articulating monitor arms, and Decimator and AJA Mini-Converters travel with every order.
-Our duty office in Beijing and Shanghai runs a 24-hour swap cycle for failed panels and dead pixels, and the Hengdian and Qingdao backlot routes are pre-cleared with the local production office so monitor carts and DIT trucks reach narrow-set positions without permit delays.
+Each order travels with spare batteries in V-mount and Gold-mount, BNC and SDI patch panels, and SMPTE-rated fibre runs for long throws across Beijing Film Studios sound stages and the Qingdao Wanda backlot.
+It also carries articulating monitor arms plus Decimator and AJA Mini-Converters.
+Our duty office in Beijing and Shanghai runs a 24-hour swap cycle for failed panels and dead pixels.
+We pre-clear the Hengdian and Qingdao backlot routes with the local production office, so monitor carts and DIT trucks reach narrow-set spots without permit delays.

 FAQ